 U.S. retailer Wal-Mart Stores Inc. and Korea’s Kunho Tire Co Inc also have been blasted by state TV on Consumer Rights Day.

 In December, a separate state television report triggered a food safety scare at Yum Brands Inc. restaurants, cutting its China same-restaurant sales by 20 percent in January and February.

-Chinese companies have also not been spared.
+Chinese companies have not been spared from scrutiny.

 Public concern about food safety, pollution and corporate corruption has intensified over the last few years, after state media exposed malpractice at local firms including web search engine Baidu Inc and milk producer Inner Mongolia Yili Industrial Group Co.